prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find.

-A find operation is similar to a filter operation, except instead of returning all matching values, it will only return the first matching value.
+A "find" operation is similar to a filter operation, except instead of returning all matching values, it will only return the first matching value.

 We can use the `find()` method to perform this operation: